badinnergy/gen-comm-website/README.md

-# gen-comm-website
+# ikram-website-in-react
-A general commercial website
+Reimplementing IKRAM's website in Reactjs (cause why not?)